 Ideal Team: Magneton, Forretress, Skarmory (S, C, SS)

-First Pokémon: Pineco via headbutting trees after the second gym or Magnemite via Pokewalker.
+First Pokémon: Pineco via headbutting trees after the second gym or Magnemite in Suburban Area at 1000+ steps via Pokewalker.

 Covers Weaknesses?
 No, Fire is not neutralized

 Ideal Team: Feraligatr, Gyarados, Quagsire, Slowbro/Starmie, Tentacruel, Lanturn